Free MixologyTech Sync Service

 To create your free sync account, you’ll be providing a (functional) email address and password.
 You’ll use this email address and password as your login credentials for all the apps you use on all your devices.

 We will take reasonable steps to protect your email address and will not expose, sell or transfer it to third parties.
-You won’t be receiving emails from us, either, except if you request a password reset or to inform you about something relevant to your account.
+You generally won’t be receiving emails from us, either, except if you request a password reset or to inform you about something relevant to your account.
+(Perhaps a rare announcement email if something we think is really important comes up.)
 That said, this is a casual sync service for drink recipe apps and you should use it only for casual purposes, ultimately at your own risk.
 (Common sense, people!)

 You can create your sync account by tapping the gear icon at the bottom of the main screen and choosing “Sync”.
 Choose the “Need an account?
 Create one.” option and follow the prompt.
 We provide 1Password integration if you use that tool.